masonpimentel/email-forwarding-validator/README.md

 ------------ |
 _Editing the crontab_ |

-This will run the script every 10 minutes.
-The cronjob checks that the Python script for sending and script for receiving are running - if either are not they will both be restarted.
+This will run the script at 8AM, 4PM and 12AM daily, as denoted by the `0` in the minutes column, the `*/8` for hours divisible by 8, and asterisks for the remaining columns.
 See [cronjob](cronjob).

 #### Hint for development

 To debug the output of the cronjob, you can use the following, which will pipe stdout and stderr to a text file: